peter/python-content-api/README.md

 Features:

 * postgresql access with psycopg2
-* generic/dynamic CRUD model API with Flask
+* a generic CRUD model API that is easy to adapt to Flask or serverless etc.
+* a Flask CRUD API based on the model API
 * validation with jsonschema
 * API testing with pytest and the request package